Museum Huelsmann

 30. April 2024

-On the evening of the Bielefeld Night Views 2024 event, we took the opportunity to look inside the building.
-I must say, the art is beautiful.
-Anyone coming to Bielefeld shouldn't miss visiting this museum.
+On the evening of the Bielefeld Night Views 2024, we took the opportunity to check out the interior of the building.
+I must say, beautiful art.
+Anyone coming to Bielefeld should not miss visiting this museum.